aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

-# How to use the softcover docker image to publish your book
+# How to use the Softcover Docker image to publish your book

 This article will show you how to use the softcover docker image to develop and publish your book or article to the softcover.io service.